 Olde Brooklyn Bagel Shoppe – If you’re a visitor, please don’t leave without trying one of the best bagels in Brooklyn!
 This old-school bagel shop has all the classics including those unforgettable Brooklyn bagels made with our secret ingredient, NYC water!

-Gran Caffee de Martini – This is absolutely one of my favorite storefronts not only in Prospect Heights, Brooklyn but in the city!
-If the exterior of this charming Italian cafe doesn’t sell you, their menu of imported coffee drinks and light bites will.
+Gran Caffe de Martini – This is absolutely one of my favorite storefronts not only in Prospect Heights, Brooklyn but in the city!
+If the exterior of this charming Italian cafe doesn’t sell you, their menu of imported coffee drinks and light bites will, not to mention this is one of the best spots for brunch in Prospect Heights.

 Cataldo’s – This is one of those classic, family-run Italian restaurants that is worth stopping by for one of their delicious wood-fired pizzas or Italian dishes.
 This is also pretty affordable considering the quality and compared to other of the best pizza restaurants in Brooklyn!